 If you’ve been approved for a restricted driving program with an ignition interlock device (IID), there are several rules you have to abide by.
 Unfortunately, some people think they can outsmart their IIDs, which often leads to severe repercussions.

 The following are common ignition interlock device violations in California and their likely consequences:

 You need to keep your BAC below 0.02% to pass the initial breath test.
-If you fail, your vehicle will not turn on and you’ll have to wait sometime before you can take the test again.
+If you fail a breathalyzer in your car, your vehicle will not turn on and you’ll have to wait sometime before you can take the test again.

 Failing your breath tests multiple times will disqualify you from the program and you will lose your privilege to drive a vehicle for the remainder of your sentence.
 The same goes if you coerce someone else to blow into the device for you.

 Your IID will require you to complete rolling retests as you drive.
 This is to ensure that you’re sober while on the road.
 You can violate a rolling retest if you refuse to take the test or you took the test and failed.